Adjust the Character Shape

 - Create a new Preset (with a unique name)

 Note: Presets are stored globally (outside of the current Blend file), so all defined presets are available at any time in any project.
 Avastar is shipped with a few example presets (See the popup box in the image above)[/box]

 - Use Bind Pose: Treat the current Restpose of the Rig as a Bind Pose.
 This is only used for modified Rigs (e.g. A-Posed Rigs).

 - Gender Selector: Allows to switch the Rig between Female(Default) and Male.
 A rough estimate of the Avatar Height in SL is displayed besides the selector.

 More about Bind Pose...

-For experts: The bindpose feature is a generalization of the old Alter to Restpose feature but much more powerful. to The Skeleton is treated as if it where the original T-Pose.
+For experts: The bindpose feature is an improved and much more powerful replacement for the old Alter to Restpose feature.
+In easy words the Skeleton uses an edited custom Rig is, but it is internally treated as if it where in the original SL Restpose.

 For a much more detailed explanation please read the page Rest- & Bind-Pose

 The Sliders Section